 Welcoming you at the Skopje airport.
-Transfer to your hotel and little bit free time.
-In the relaxed afternoon, our local guide will give you brief explanation of the tour and he will take you on a walking tour starting from the centuries old Kale – Skopje fortress.
-We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, old forgotten crafts, as well.
-The second part of the afternoon we will visit museums – the Museum of Macedonian struggle, possibilities to visit the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
-We walk across the Stone Bridge, the land mark of the city, and stop in front of the monument and fountain of Alexander the Great.
-The next stop will be the memorial house of Mother Teresa.
+Transfer to your hotel and free time.
+In the relaxed afternoon, our local guide will give you brief explanation of the tour and take you on a walking tour starting from the centuries old Kale – Skopje fortress.
+We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, old forgotten crafts.
+The second part of the afternoon we will visit museums: the Museum of Macedonian struggle, the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
+We walk across the Stone Bridge, the landmark of the city, and stop in front of the monument and fountain of Alexander the Great.
+The next stop will be the Memorial House of Mother Teresa.
 She was born in Skopje in 1910.
 Welcoming dinner in a national restaurant.

 Day 2 Skopje – Skupi – Aqueduct – Matka – Skopje (39 km) (B, L, D)

-After breakfast we depart to the archaeological site of Skupi, where we will start our day tour.
+After breakfast, we depart to the archaeological site of Skupi, where we will start our day tour.
 Skupi is one of the largest Roman towns dating from the Late Antiquity.
 The site contains structures which date from the first to the sixth century, as well as remains of an early Christian church and tombs around it.
 It is estimated that the territory of Skopje has been inhabited for at least 4000 years with evidence of Neolithic settlements found in the Kale Fortress in the city center.
 During the era of Philip of Macedon and his son Alexander, Skopje became more important during their expansion of ancient Macedonia.
-In the first century under Roman rule it became a legionary camp.
-After the ninth century Skopje became a significant Byzantine seat for the Orthodox Church in Macedonia.
-In 1392 it was conquered by the Ottoman Turks for the next 5 centuries.
-Next to the center of Skupi, we will visit an ancient very well preserved aqueduct.
-In the afternoon we depart to Matka Canyon, which is a protected nature reserve and home to several medieval monasteries, caves, and rich flora and fauna.
+In the first century under Roman rule, it became a legionary camp.
+After the ninth century, Skopje became a significant Byzantine seat for the Orthodox Church in Macedonia.
+In 1392, it was conquered by the Ottoman Turks for the next 5 centuries.
+Next to the center of Skupi, we will visit an ancient well-preserved aqueduct.
+In the afternoon, we depart to Matka Canyon, a protected nature reserve and home to several medieval monasteries, caves and rich flora and fauna.
 We will visit the church St. Andrea built in 1389.
 The frescoes are very realistic and not typical of other frescoes of the same period.
-We will take a boat trip visiting Vrelo Cave.
-In the late afternoon we will enjoy in the lunch and the picturesque lake from the restaurant terrace.
+We will take a boat trip to visit Vrelo Cave.
+In the late afternoon, we will enjoy the lunch and the picturesque lake from the restaurant terrace.
 Back to Skopje, dinner in a national restaurant.

 Day 3 Skopje – Staro Nagorichane – Kokino – Skopje (140 km) (B, L)